Debt Advice Scotland

 The Accountant in Bankruptcy reports to the Scottish Government’s Minister for Business, Fair Work and Skills, who is Jamie Hepburn MSP.

 The Financial Conduct Authority regulates the debt advice industry.
 Our FCA number is 820851.
-Whether you opt for a professional debt advice company or debt charity – you should always ensure their FCA authorisation level.
+Whether you opt for a professional debt advice company or debt charity – you should always check if they are listed on the FCA website and use this in your decision-making process.

-We’re an FCA regulated ‘firm that is given permission to provide regulated products and services.’
+We’re a ‘firm that is given permission to provide regulated products and services.’ by the regulatory body.

 When it comes to the question of how do you get a debt written off in Scotland, it depends on how much you owe and which solution you use.
 Be wary of messages that concentrate on debt write off amounts as it may not always be in your best interests.